A Foodcentric Life

 If starting with packaged cubed squash start here

-• Place squash, apples, and water into a medium pot and bring to almost a boil.
-Reduce heat to low, add the spices, cover the pot and simmer until squash and apples are very soft, about 18-20 minutes.
+• Core and chop the apples, but do not peel.
+Place squash pieces, apples, and water into a medium pot and bring to almost a boil.
+Reduce heat to low, add the spices, cover the pot and simmer until squash and apples are very soft, about 15 minutes.

-• Puree squash apple mixture in a blender.
+• Puree squash apple mixture in a blender with the coconut milk.
 Depending on your blender capacity you may need to work in 2-3 batches for safety.
-Alternatively you can use a hand held immersion blender to puree the soup right in the pot.
-Add the coconut milk and syrup.
+Alternatively you can use a hand held immersion blender to puree the soup right in the pot, in the sink.
+I'ts ready to serve.

 Notes

 Make it ahead.
-It lasts five days in the refrigerator and freezes too.
+It lasts 3-4 days in the refrigerator and freezes too, for up to 3 months.

 Nutrition